Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

   instead of find -name "*.js" -exec /bin/rm {} \;
   instead of  find . -name "*.js" -exec /bin/rm -i {} \;
-  instead of   rm ./*.js | rm ./*.*/*.js ) counts the number of directories and sub-directories in the current directory ( find . -type d | wc -l)
+  instead of   rm ./*.js | rm ./*.*/*.js ) counts the number of directories and sub-directories in the current directory ( find . -type d -not -name "." |wc -l  instead of find . -type d | wc -l)